 Workshops are informal and generally begin with a glass of Crémant d’ Alsace (a sparkling wine made in the méthode traditionnelle as Champagne), and time to socialize.

 Before settling down to dinner there was an opportunity to gather in the kitchen and observe the chef preparing the appetizers; to ask questions, make notes, and take photographs.
 It was presented in French, but don’t worry, if you want to visit or attend a workshop, many people speak English and are happy to translate for you.

 Once everyone was seated the first three wines were served – one to pair with each appetizer.
-The program lists the wines, the appetizers, and the ingredients of each appetizer.
+The program listed the wines, the appetizers, and the ingredients of each appetizer.
 It’s interesting to save a bit of each wine to see how the taste evolves in the glass.
 It is also possible to try any wine with any appetizer that suits you, though each pairing is carefully chosen.
 Who knows – wine tasting is subjective – you may discover a pairing you prefer.
 It’s all part of learning about the wines of Alsace.